Cuban tree frog: Description

 Cuban tree frogs are the largest tree frogs in North America, ranging from 2 to 5.5 inches or (5 to 12.7 cm) in length.
 Cuban tree frogs are mostly gray, brown, or green, with young frogs having more green coloration than adults.
 These frogs have rough, warty skin with blotchy or mottled patterning.
 Cuban tree frogs have the ability to change their color and pattern to camouflage themselves.
 The inner thighs of these frogs are bright yellow, which helps to confuse a predator when the frog jumps and reveals the color.
 The toes have sticky pads that are useful in their arboreal life.

 The skin on their heads is fused to the skull; if the head of an adult frog is rubbed (between the eyes), the skin does not move.
 This special adaptation prevents water loss, since fewer blood vessels occur in the "co-ossified" (fused) area.
-Cuban tree frogs are able to secretes a toxic mucus from their skin which can cause a fiery sensation if it makes contact with a person's eyes.
+Cuban tree frogs are able to secrete a toxic mucus from their skin which can cause a fiery sensation if it makes contact with a person's eyes.